rupeshtiwari/kafka-spark-streaming-avro-in-python/README.md

 # Kafka Data Source Spark Streaming Avro Files

-> We are using python script to produce events on Kafka in Avro format.
+> We are using python script to produce events on Kafka broker server in Avro format.
 Next we are using Spark to stream the records from Kafka and read it from Avro format and print on console.

 ## Environment setup